Trying new bag w some anxiety

 infinitycastle52777

 I don't know what to say about bags.
 I didn't like the opaque bags, I want to be able to see what is going on in there.
-My ostomy nurse told me a stoma is very vascular and sensitive and will bleed easy.
+My ostomy nurse told me a stoma is very vascular and sensitive and will bleed easily.
 Try to be gentle with it when you are cleaning it off.
 And make sure you aren't cutting your wafer too tight or with jagged edges.
 The clear bags will tell you if you aren't cutting your bag big enough because if your stoma is turning purple or dark red then you are strangling it.

 Lee